2107 - Family Medical Leave Act / California Family Rights Act

 If a “key” employee’s leave is covered by both FMLA and CFRA or CFRA only, an employer may not refuse the employee’s right to reinstatement.

 Under CFRA regulations, “an employee who fraudulently obtains or uses CFRA leave from an employer is not protected by CFRA’s job restoration or maintenance of health benefits provisions.
 An employer has the burden of proving that the employee fraudulently obtained or used CFRA leave.”
-(Cal.
-Code Regs., tit.
-2, § 11089, subd. (d)(3).)
+(California Code of Regulations, title 2, section 11089, subd. (d)(3).)

 Additional FMLA/CFRA Provisions